Contents

 Rounding Up

 An RGB LED system makes it possible for you to have a variety of colored lighting.
 But when it comes to controlling the lights, you need the RGB LED controller circuit.
-And the controller circuit works by modifying the power of the three channels: Red, Blue, and Green.
+The controller circuit works by modifying the power of the three channels: Red, Blue, and Green.

 No doubt, it may be expensive to get a controller circuit.
 However, you can build a more affordable option with industry-standard parts.
 All you need to do is follow the steps in this article.